CarbonicSoda/vscode-latex-breakline/README.md

 </h3>
 <h4 align="center">LaTeX Fit Lines to Width</h4>

+# DEPRECATED

+The package is deprecated in favour of [This Prettier Plugin](https://www.npmjs.com/package/prettier-plugin-latex/v/1.2.4) which uses ASTs to manipulate LaTeX, and is overall way better than this extension written for perfunctory.

 ## Usage

 A very simple and minimal extension that fits $\LaTeX$ document lines into a